12 Lessons From Meghan Markle, Duchess of Sussex

 Even though Meghan grew up in a single parent household, she did all she could to prepare herself to become self-sufficient.
 She was educated at private schools in California.

 Her elementary school was Hollywood Little Red Schoolhouse.
-Then, she attended Immaculate Heart High School in Los Angeles and Northwestern University in Evanston, Illinois where she earned a bachelor's degree and a double major in theater and international studies.
+She attended Immaculate Heart High School in Los Angeles and Northwestern University in Evanston, Illinois.
+She earned a bachelor's degree after completing a double major in theater and international studies.

 She completed an internship at the American embassy in Buenos Aires, Argentina, and studied a semester in Madrid, Spain.